yjg30737/pyqt-slideshow/README.md

 You can watch previous/next image by clicking the navigation button or nth image file by clicking the buttons at the bottom.

-Image is automatically changed by internal timer.
+Image is automatically changed by internal timer(QTimer).
 Interval is set to 5000 milliseconds by default.

 ## Method Overview
 * `setFilenames(filenames: list)` - give the image files.
 You have to call this one time only so far.
+* `setTimerEnabled(f: bool)` - set the image change timer
 * `setInterval(milliseconds: int)` - set the image change interval
 * `setNavigationButtonVisible(f: bool)` - set the navigation button's visibility(which also decides that you use it or not)
 * `setBottomButtonVisible(f: bool)` - set the bottom button's visibility(which also decides that you use it or not)